| |

 2. Use fresh limes – NOT optional!
 They make a huge difference.

-3. Rinse the blender out between the blackberry margs and the peach margs so you can keep the colors separate.
+3. Rinse the blender out between the strawberry margs and the peach margs so you can keep the colors separate.

-4. Put your simple syrup, liqueurs and lime juice in the refrigerator a few hours before blending, so everything is nice and cold.
+4. Keep your liqueurs and lime juice in the refrigerator a few hours before blending, so everything is nice and cold.
 You can even put your glasses in the freezer.

 You will, of course, need some munchies to go with these frozen delights.
 I’ve listed a few of my favs below!